obiba/datashield4j/README.md

 ## DataSHIELD R

-When a DataSHIELD request is received, it must be parsed to identify and resolve the function calls and the allowed language elements.
-This package provides a R parser, based on a subset of the R language.
+Each DataSHIELD request must be parsed to identify and resolve the function calls and the allowed language elements.
+This package provides an R parser, based on a subset of the R language.
 This parser is to be used to secure the access to the data and to apply the DataSHIELD configuration before forwarding the request to the R server session.

+The R parser comes with several versions (which R parser version to be used must be specified):

+* `v1` (since ds4j 1.0.0), is the original R parser more permissive.
+* `v2` (since ds4j 2.0.0), is the most recent R parser, more restrictive regarding the R subset syntax (square brackets are not allowed).

+The entry point class is the [RScriptGeneratorFactory](https://github.com/obiba/datashield4j/blob/master/ds4j-r/src/main/java/org/obiba/datashield/r/expr/RScriptGeneratorFactory.java) that will validate the submitted R code and will rewrite the function calls according to the DataSHIELD configuration (aggregate and assign function name mapping).

 What is currently NOT included (because it is too data repository specific):